madara-alliance/madara-orchestrator/README.md

 ### Workflow

-1. Cron jobs trigger worker tasks
+1. Cron jobs trigger worker tasks via the worker-trigger queue
-2. Workers determine block-level requirements
+2. Workers determine block-level job requirements
 3. Jobs are created and added to processing queues
 4. Processed jobs move to verification queues
-5. Verified jobs are marked complete in the database
+5. Verified jobs are marked as complete in the database

-## Build Requirements
+## 🛠️ Technical Requirements

 ### System Dependencies
 > For macOS users, use `brew install` instead of `apt install` for these dependencies.